-Subsequent Events: In preparing these financial statements, the District has evaluated events and transactions for potential recognition or disclosure through December 27, 2019, the date the financial statements were available to be issued.
+Subsequent Events: In preparing these financial statements, the District has evaluated events and transactions for potential recognition or disclosure through January 8, 2020, the date the financial statements were available to be issued.
+See note 14.

 Note 2.
 Deposits and Investments